aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-MySql-Integration.md

 ### Create Database

 Remove all migration classes under **\*.EntityFrameworkCore/Migrations** folder.
-Because `Pomelo.EntityFrameworkCore.MySql` will add some of its own configurations to work with Entity Framework Core.
+Because `MySql.Data.EntityFrameworkCore` will add some of its own configurations to work with Entity Framework Core.

 Now it's ready to build the database.